Kovojunior/Svxlink/README.md

         These values are written into `healthcheck.py`.
         Script verifies that email settings were correctly applied.
         **Note:** configurator takes inputs one by one, user must press Enter to apply changes after each input.
+User can generate an APP password for the Gmail account [on this link](https://myaccount.google.com/apppasswords) or follow google instructions.

     - **Creating Python systemd service:**
         ```bash